ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 I'd like to propose an idea:

-    A program called **1% for open source**: A program where Venture Capitalist's and startup companies agree to invest 1% of their funding round into the open source software that they use.
+    A program called **1% for open source**: A program where Veneure Capitalist's and startup companies agree to invest 1% of their funding round into the open source software that they use.

-I believe that this is a win/win/win for all involved:
+This is a win/win/win:

-* **Venture Capitalists** invest in the open source ecosystem that makes companies *much cheaper to build*.
+* **Venture Capitalists (VC's)** invest in the open source ecosystem that makes companies *much cheaper to build*.
 It's also *really good marketing* for the VC firms, to show they are investing in the common tools we all rely on.
 * **Startups** invest in the tools that they use, to *ensure continued support and maintenance*, to remove risk from their future, and have better tools to build their company with.
 It will also make *hiring developers* much easier for the companies, because developers love companies that invest in open source.
 * **Open source projects** are able to *fund project management and maintenance* that is required to make them sustainable for the long term.
 This continues the *force multiplier* that open source has given to the software industry as a whole.